umee-network/umee-ethereum-contracts/README.md

 Umee is a cross-chain decentralized non-custodial liquidity markets protocol where users can participate as depositors or borrowers.
 Depositors provide liquidity to the market to earn a passive income, while borrowers are able to borrow in an overcollateralized (perpetually) or undercollateralized (one-block liquidity) fashion.

-## Documentation (links are still resolving to Aave links)
+## Documentation

-The documentation of Umee V1 is in the following [Umee V1 documentation](https://docs.aave.com/developers/v/2.0/) link.
+The documentation of Umee V1 is in the following [Umee V1 documentation](https://umeeversity.umee.cc/developers/ethereum-contracts.html) link.
 At the documentation you can learn more about the protocol, see the contract interfaces, integration guides and audits.

-For getting the latest contracts addresses, please check the [Deployed contracts](https://docs.aave.com/developers/v/2.0/deployed-contracts/deployed-contracts) page at the documentation to stay up to date.
+For getting the latest contracts addresses, please check the [Deployed contracts](https://umeeversity.umee.cc/developers/ethereum-contracts.html) page at the documentation to stay up to date.

-A more detailed and technical description of the protocol can be found in this repository, [here](./aave-v2-whitepaper.pdf)

-## Audits

--

 ## Connect with the community

-You can join at the Umee [Discord](https://discord.gg/7JsEGaW4kW) channel for asking questions about the protocol or talk about Umee with other peers.
+You can join at the Umee [Discord](https://discord.gg/Umee) channel for asking questions about the protocol or talk about Umee with other peers.

-## Getting Started (this is for Aave protocol not Umee)
+## Getting Started (this is for protocol not Umee)

 You can install `@aave/protocol-v2` as an NPM package in your Hardhat, Buidler or Truffle project to import the contracts and interfaces: